microsoft/dev-proxy/README.md

 ### Settings

-Graph Chaos Proxy comes with several settings that you can use to control how the proxy should run.
+Graph Developer Proxy comes with several settings that you can use to control how the proxy should run.
 You can configure these settings by defining them in the `appsettings.json` file in the proxy's installation folder or using options in the command line.

 Setting|Description|Command-line option|Allowed values|Default value
 --|--|--|--|--